What is a trauma bond?

 What do Trauma Bonds look like?

 We never willingly walk into an abusive relationship.
 It develops over time.
 Often the new relationship starts off like a dream come true.
-In fact, in the honeymoon period, you may be showered with affection and the type of romantic love that feels magical.
-The victim can experience a sense of deep connection as the abuser mirrors your wishes and becomes all that you desire.
-This idyllic love bombing phase sets the foundations to form the trauma bond.
-There may be red flags or warning signs but the flood of care and love blind victims from seeing them.
+In fact, in the honeymoon “love bombing” period, you may be showered with affection and the type of romantic love that feels magical.
+The target can experience a sense of deep connection as the abuser mirrors their wishes and apprently becomes all that you deeply desire.
+This idyllic love bombing phase sets the foundations to form the trauma bond, as the target will long to come back here.
+There may be red flags or warning signs but the flood of care and love blind targets from seeing them.

-The desire to maintain this intense love and connection begins, creating a strong attachment which the victim is compelled to keep.
+The desire to maintain this intense love and connection begins, creating a strong attachment that the victim is compelled to try to keep – often at huge cost to their wellbeing.

 Trauma Bonds: The Cycle of Emotional Abuse